-- On October 22, 2015, the Company announced the closing of a non-brokered private placement of unsecured convertible promissory notes (the "Notes"), for gross proceeds \$1.1 million (the "Private Placement"). - On December 15, 2015, the Company announced the signing of a definitive convertible security funding agreement (the "Lind Agreement") with Lind Asset Management IV, LLC ("Lind").
-Through December 31, 2015, an initial US\$4.0 million was funded pursuant to the issuance of an initial convertible security ("Convertible Security"), with an additional US\$0.5 million received as of January 19, 2016.
+- On December 15, 2015, the Company announced the signing of a definitive convertible security funding agreement (the "Lind Agreement") with Lind Asset Management IV, LLC ("Lind").
+Through December 31, 2015, an initial US\$4.0 million was funded pursuant to the issuance of an initial convertible security ("Convertible Security"), with an additional US\$0.5 million received as of January 19, 2016 on the issuance of a further equivalent amount of the Convertible Security, including interest.
 The Convertible Security is for a term of two years, and carries prepaid interest at a rate of 10% per annum.
 Lind can increase the funding under the Convertible Security by an additional US\$1.0 million during its two-year term.
-Further, provided certain conditions are met, the Company will have the right to call an additional US\$ 1.0 million under the Lind Agreement.
-Please refer to the Company's news releases of December 15, 2015, December 23, 2015, December 30, 2015, January 20, 2016, and the Lind Agreement (available under the Company's profile at www.sedar.com) for further details. - On January 19, 2016, the Company announced the closing of a non-brokered private placement (the "January Private Placement") of 9,074,835 Units of the Company at a price of \$0.57 per Unit, which raised gross proceeds of \$5.24 million.
+Further, provided certain conditions are met, the Company will have the right to call an additional US\$ 1.0 million under the initial Convertible Security.
+Please refer to the Company's news releases of December 15, 2015, December 23, 2015, December 30, 2015, and January 20, 2016, as well as the Lind Agreement and the Company's information circular in respect of its 2016 Annual General Meeting dated January 19, 2016 (available under the Company's profile at www.sedar.com) for further details. - On January 19, 2016, the Company announced the closing of a non-brokered private placement (the "January Private Placement") of 9,074,835 Units of the Company at a price of \$0.57 per Unit, which raised gross proceeds of \$5.2 million.
 Each "Unit" consists of one Common Share of the Company and one transferable Common Share purchase warrant (a "Warrant").
-Each Warrant is exercisable to acquire one additional Common Share for a period of 3 years at a price of \$0.75 per Common Share. - In November 2, 2015, the Company announced the appointment of Jim Sims to the position of Vice President of External Affairs.
-In this capacity, Mr. Sims manages investor relations, media relations, marketing, and government affairs.
+Each Warrant is exercisable to acquire one additional Common Share for a period of 3 years at a price of \$0.75 per Common Share. - The Company received \$1.5 million in proceeds from warrant and option exercises during the quarter ended March 31, 2016.